Play Dirty (1969 film): Plot

-The group then follows Leech's lead and heads to a German-occupied port city, hoping to steal a boat and escape; Douglas sees the fuel depot there and convinces Leech that destroying it would aid their plan.
-Meanwhile, Masters is confronted by Blore with aerial photographs of the supposed depot intact — confirming the mission's failure.
-Having lost contact with the men for some time, Masters is ordered to leak intelligence on the team to the Germans; the British Army is now on the offensive, and it wishes to keep any enemy fuel depots intact for capture.
+At headquarters, Masters is confronted by Blore with aerial photographs of the supposed depot intact — confirming the mission's failure.
+Having lost contact with the men, Masters leaks intelligence on the team's composition and mission to the Germans.
+Since the British Army is now on the offensive, Masters wishes to preserve the German fuel depot for capture.

-Under the cover of night, the men don German uniforms and sneak into the port depot to plant their explosives, but one of them sets off a trip flare and they are quickly surrounded; an officer on a loudspeaker calls each of them out by name, revealing Masters' betrayal.
-The men scatter as the depot is detonated; Leech and Douglas manage to slip away, while the rest are discovered and killed one by one.
-Back in the ambulance, while waiting for the rest of the men to return, the injured team member, on his deathbed, uses his last strength to murder the German nurse bound and gagged beside him.
+Leech's group infiltrate the port at night wearing German uniforms, but are discovered after setting their explosives.
+An officer on a loudspeaker calls on them individually by name, revealing Masters' betrayal.
+Leech and Douglas manage to slip away as the explosives go off, while the rest are killed one by one.
+The injured man, left behind in the ambulance, uses his last strength to murder the German nurse bound and gagged beside him.

-The Eighth Army arrives the next morning; Douglas and Leech (still wearing their German uniforms) decide to surrender to the British.
-Unfortunately, a trigger-happy British soldier opens fire, killing them before noticing their white flag of surrender.
-The soldier is chastised momentarily by his superior before the troops move on.
+The Eighth Army arrives at the port the next morning.
+When Douglas and Leech, in German uniform, attempt to surrender a trigger-happy British soldier kills them before noticing their white flag.
+The soldier is chastised by his superior and the British troops move on.